Aysal-Asfia/BigDataProject/Readme.md

 #### **1.2 Algorithm**

-For the fMRI images classification problem with time-series data, we choose Long Short Term Memory (LSTM), which is based on recurrent neural network (RNN), as our classifier.
+For the fMRI images classification problem with time-series data, we chose Long Short Term Memory (LSTM), which is based on recurrent neural network (RNN), as our classifier.

 Our motivation of applying RNNs is extracting higher-dimensional dependencies from sequential data.